 inside the public log.
 The private log contains all of the output

-The private log can be viewed using the tlogview command as follows, where jobId is the Teradata PT job name and privateLogName is the value for the operator’s PrivateLogName attribute:
+The private log can be viewed using the tlogview command as follows, where jobId is the Teradata PT job name and privateLogName is the value for the Stream operator PrivateLogName attribute:

 tlogview -j jobid -f privatelogname

-If the private log is not specified, all output is stored in the public log.
+If the private log is not specified, all of the output is stored in the public log.

 For more information about the tlogview command, see Teradata PT Utility Commands.